GUSecLab/cadence/docs/LOGICAPI.md

 # Logic API

+**note: this is slightly outdated. reference source code for exact function parameter lists**

 ## InitLogic(block *LogicConf, log *logger.Logger) -
 initialize function of a logic engine.
 It obtains a block that consists of hyper-parameters for initializing the logic engine, and a pointer to the logger.
 Each logic analyzes its parameters from the block.
 For example, the probability of message transfer in the Randomwalk-v1 routing algorithm.
 ```